AdityaT13/DBMS-CTA-Major-Work/README.md

 # DBMS-CTA-Major-Work
+This Report consists of 6 Topics related to Database Management System
 1. Use of software tools to create ER model and create database schema.
 2. Application development in HLL to demonstrate database connectivity.
 3. Application development in HLL to demonstrate BLOB and CLOB.